Electric Car Tax Benefits Explained | Kia UK

 go electric banner

 In November 2022, the UK government announced that as of April 2025, electric cars will be subject to vehicle excise duty (VED).
 Despite this eventual change, electric cars are still being recognised as the future of sustainable driving.
-Right now, there are still multiple electric car tax benefits available to EV drivers, which we’d like to share with you.
+Right now, there are still multiple electric car tax benefits available to EV drivers that we’d like to share with you.

-We know that switching to electric is rewarding, but it’s also important to remember the tax benefits of this switch, especially as we face this cost-of-living crisis.
-In this article, we’ll explore the various tax benefits available to electric car drivers, both individuals and companies, and how you can capitalise.
+We know that switching to electric is rewarding.
+One of the key advantages to switching to an EV is the tax benefits, especially as we face this cost-of-living crisis.
+In this article, we’ll explore the various tax benefits available to electric car drivers, both individuals and companies, and how you can capitalise on them while they last.

 Types of Electric Car Tax Exemptions

 Most drivers are familiar with the numerous car taxes levied upon drivers.
-Many of these car taxes are implemented by the government to encourage use of lower-emission vehicles or public transport, reducing our individual emissions.
+Many of these car taxes are implemented by the government to encourage the use of lower-emission vehicles or public transport and reduce our individual emissions.

 Do electric cars pay road tax?

-One of largest tax benefits of EVs has been the electric car road tax exemption.
-This exemption will no longer be available to EVs as of April 2025, when they will be taxed the same as petrol, diesel and hybrid cars.
+There is currently no road tax on electric cars, which is one of the biggest tax benefits of being an EV owner.
+As of April 2025, when they will be taxed the same as petrol, diesel and hybrid cars.
 Drivers who buy an electric car now, such as the Kia Niro EV and Kia EV6, can still enjoy this VED exemption until then.

-Since April 2020, electric cars are also exempt from the road tax surcharge that is applicable to cars over £40,000 and registered after 1st April 2017.
+Since April 2020, electric cars have also been exempt from the road tax surcharge that is applicable to cars over £40,000 and registered after 1st April 2017.

 Congestion Charge